Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 The base class kanaldrv provides virtual method slots for all transport operations.
-Concrete subclasses fill those slots: ctcpqnx for TCP, cudpqnx for UDP, ctnc for radio, csercom and cgsmlink for serial and GSM paths.
+Concrete subclasses fill those slots: ctcpqnx for TCP, cudpqnx for UDP, ctnc for radio, csercom and cgsmlink for serial and GSM paths, and cp104send for the upstream IEC 60870-5-104 server path.

 ### Srez Frame Structure